Alieksieiev0/feed-templ/README.md

 # Project feed-templ

-Feed Templ contains the frontend of the Feed project.
+Feed Templ contains code for the GoFeed website.
 It uses HTMX, Templ and Go to display and dynamically replace data on the website.

 ## Getting Started